 - Resource Custodians should create a list of authorized software for each device type.
 Authorized software should include only software necessary to meet business needs.
 Optionally, file integrity checking software could be used to validate with additional assurance that software has not been modified.

-- Inventory should be updated continuously to reflect latest changes in installed applications.
-Where continuous updates can not be reasonably implemented, inventory must be updated at least monthly using an automated process to allow for review and approval of changes per recommendations below.
+- Inventory should be updated continuously to reflect the latest changes in installed applications.
+Where continuous updates cannot be reasonably implemented, inventory must be updated at least monthly using an automated process to allow for review and approval of changes per recommendations below.

 - The inventory process should detect and alert the Resource Custodian about unauthorized software packages discovered on a device.

 - A process exists for the Resource Custodian to periodically review the list of newly installed or updated software packages at least monthly and reconcile that list against the authorized list of software packages.